cursebreakers/rust_bucket/README.md

 - man pages

 **Recursion Depth Control**
-- Create a variable to limit or expand the recursion depth of the bucket index
+- Create variable(s) to limit or expand the recursion depth of the bucket index

 **User Safety & Security**
 - What aspects of a bucket and its data or implementations are especially sensitive or insecure?